 What is Female Sexual Dysfunction (FSD)?

-Female sexual dysfunction (FSD) is a persistent, recurrent problem with sexual response, desire or orgasm in women.
-This not only causes stress within the individual, but strains her relationship with her partner as well.
+Female Sexual Dysfunction (FSD) is a persistent, recurrent problem with sexual response, desire or orgasm in women.
+This not only causes stress within the individual, but also strains her relationship with her partner as well.

-For decades, Middle Eastern women have been quietly keeping their sexual problem to themselves.
+For decades, Middle Eastern women have been quietly keeping their sexual problems to themselves.
 According to data, 54% of adult Middle Eastern women have experienced at least one symptom of FSD and this can occur in any stage of their lives1, symptoms may include:

 Inability to achieve orgasm.